paholg/dimensioned-examples/README.md

 ## Hard Sphere Simulation

 This example covers using dimensioned with vectors in a couple different ways.
+It illustrates how one can use dimensioned with different libraries, and some of the limitations in doing so.

 [**Simulation Example**](hard-spheres.md)